haticedikmn/haticedikmn/README.md

 ## Cloud Engineer at SabancıDx

 > I'm Hatice, 👩‍💻
-I am a 4th year computer engineering student.
-I am interested in the field of Data Analytics.
-I have successfully completed Miuul Summer Camp and have knowledge of <strong> Python Programming for Science, Feature Engineering, Machine Learning <strong>.
-At the same time, I am learning the AWS system and trying to improve myself in the field of cloud systems. <br>
+Hello, I'm Hatice,

+I started my career by learning AWS cloud technologies and gained experience with Huawei Cloud technologies.
+Currently, I am expanding my knowledge by concentrating on Microsoft Azure.
+I am also interested in DevOps and I am constantly improving myself in this field.

+With a commitment to continuous learning and improvement, I stay up to date on the latest Cloud technologies and security practices for best possible solutions.

+In addition to improving myself, I also take care to produce content.
+I share what I have learned by writing articles on Medium and producing content on my YouTube channel.
+I love sharing knowledge and experience through these platforms.

+I would be happy to connect and share our experiences. <br>
-<strong> Linux ,Network ,Amazon Web Services </strong> in My Skills
+<strong> Linux ,Network ,Amazon Web Services, Azure, DevOps </strong> in My Skills
 <br />